Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 A Summation For Preliminary Full-Year 2023 Data From The FBI

-The FBI in March of 2023 released a preliminary full-year crime report for 2023 in record time.
+The FBI, in March of 2023, released a preliminary full-year crime report for 2023 in record time.
 Throughout decades of FBI crime data, the release of full-year data has never happened this early.
 Ordinarily, we would have to wait for late fall for an official full-year crime report.
+There was a presidential election in 2024.

 It’s Overstated